 -the crucial role of spaces in economic, social, cultural, recreational, educational and political life

 -questioning how we inhabit and use spaces-why thinking about spaces matters

 -how students at Dawson and beyond might apply their understandings of spaces

 Deadline to apply:

-The deadline to apply to the contest is midnight, Sunday, November 3, 2019.
+The deadline to apply to the contest has been extended to midnight on Sunday, February 14, 2021.

-We look forward to reading your perspective on TECHNIQUE!
+We look forward to reading your perspective on space s!